msft-mirror-aosp/platform.external.pigweed/pw_async2/codelab.rst

 correctly.

 Since the keypad ISR is asynchronous, you will need to synchronize access to the stored event data.
-For this codelab, we use :doxylink:`pw::sync::InterruptSpinLock` which is safe to acquire from an ISR in production use.
+For this codelab, we use :doxylink:`InterruptSpinLock
+<pw::sync::InterruptSpinLock>` which is safe to acquire from an ISR in
+production use.
 Alternatively you can use atomic operations.

 We'll also use ``PW_GUARDED_BY`` to add a compile-time check that the protected